day8/lein-git-inject/README.md

                   ["deploy"]]

   ;; Optional configuration
-  ;; If you wish to supply an alternative regex to identify `version tags`, here's where you do it.
+  ;; Here is where you can supply an alternative regex to identify `version tags`.
-  ;; When designing your tag structure, remember that that git tags are git references ;; and follow the rules about well formedness.
-Eg: no ":".
-See https://git-scm.com/docs/git-check-ref-format ;; Note: the regex you supply has two jobs:
+  ;; When designing your own textual structure for "version tags", remember that ;; git tags are git references and that there are rules about well formedness.
+  ;; For example, you can't have a ":" in a tag.
+See https://git-scm.com/docs/git-check-ref-format ;; The regex you supply has two jobs:
-  ;;  1. "match" a version tag and
+  ;;  1. to "match" a version tag
-  ;;  2. return one capturing group which extracts the actual version to use.
-In the example below, ;;    the regex will match the tag "v/1.2.3" but it will capture the "1.2.3" part and it is THAT ;;    which will be used as the version.
+  ;;  2. to return one capturing group which extracts the text within the tag which is to ;;     be used as the version.
+In the example below, the regex will match the tag "v/1.2.3" ;;     but it will capture the "1.2.3" part and it is THAT part which will be used as the version.
   :git-inject {
-    :version-pattern  #"^v\/(.*)" }
+    :version-pattern  #"^v\/(.*)$" }
 )
 ```